 Of course with the development of computers, revising became quite easy.
 My first computer would allow me to put only 2 pages of text on a disk, but by the late 1980s I was able to get first a whole chapter, and then with the addition of a hard drive, an entire novel in a single file.
 It wasn’t until then that rewriting became so easy that it became problematic.

-You see, as an editor I’m looking for stories that have some originality, that carry an author’s own voice, his odd quirks.
+I’m looking for stories that have some originality, that carry an author’s own voice, his odd quirks.
 But when a new writer begins showing a manuscript around to members of her workshop and polishing it further and further, eventually the author tends to lose her own distinct voice.
 The result is, that the story can become less interesting to me as an editor with every draft.

 That’s a personal question.
 Each published author might develop his or her own standards.
 I typically go through a novel three times before sending it to my editor, though key scenes might get another polish or even three more.

 As I rewrite, I try to avoid changing both the voices of my characters and my own narrative voice.
 Rather than polishing away the differences between voices, I think it’s better to look for ways to heighten the unique characters in the tale.

 In fact, on one of my last rewrites, I do what I call a “voice edit,” where I go through key characters person by person to make sure that their voices are consistent.